clemsos/writings/_quora/2015-02-15-What-kind-of-organizational-discrimination-will-exist-in-the-future.md

 language: en
 title: |
     What kind of organizational discrimination
-    will exist in the future? - Quora
+    will exist in the future?
 ---

 In a relatively near future :\